ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 ### If statements
-If statements are possible, but extemely limited, and in a completely different way.
+If statements are possible, but extremely limited, and in a completely different way.
 ```hlsl
 float4 var1 = pos;
 float4 var2 = var1.x > pos.y ?;